 Xavi was perhaps one of greatest playmakers of his generation.
 He won everything in football.
 Xavi has won 31 trophies, only surpassed by Andrés Iniesta as the most successful Spanish player in history.
 He had 133 caps and was a part of the team that won the 2010 World Cup and two European Championship in between.

 CM: Luis Suarez Miramontes (Spain)

 Considered to be Spain's greatest player until 1970's.
 He won Ballon d'Or in 1960.
 In 1964, he led La Roja in winning the European Championship.
-For club football, he was a member of "Grande Inter" and won two consecutive European Cups.
+For club football, he played as a midfielder for Deportivo de La Coruña, CD España Industrial, FC Barcelona, Inter Milan and Sampdoria.
+He was a member of "Grande Inter" and won two consecutive European Cups.

 |Luis Suarez Miramontes is the real Luis Suarez.|

-He scored the WC winning goal in 2010 that gave Spain its first ever WC title.
+Iniesta scored the WC winning goal in 2010 that gave Spain its first ever WC title.
+At Euro 2012, Iniesta led Spain to their second consecutive continental crown, again being chosen as the Man of the Match of the final against Italy, and was named the Player of the Tournament.
 He also won Champiosn' league trophies with Barcelona.